riscv-software-src/riscv-perf-model/README.md

 # A FastDebug build
 mkdir fastdebug; cd fastdebug

-# Assumes sparta was installed in the conda environment.
+# Assumes sparta was installed on the local machine
 # If not, use -DSPARTA_SEARCH_DIR=/path/to/sparta/install
 cmake .. -DCMAKE_BUILD_TYPE=fastdebug